Does the Bible Require Unconditional Support for Israel?

 Consider the logic: If Gentile Christians have no standing to critique Israel because "we're outsiders," then we also have no standing to defend Israel.
 You can't have it both ways.
 Either we have moral standing to speak (both support and critique) or we don't.

 The prophets show us how to use that standing.
-They loved Israel deeply, yet they named specific sins publicly: injustice to the poor, violence against the vulnerable, leaders who said "peace, peace" when there was no peace.
+They loved Israel deeply, yet they named specific sins publicly: injustice to the poor, violence against the vulnerable.
 Their love compelled them to speak.
-And Jesus wept over Jerusalem even as He pronounced judgment on it.
+Jesus wept over Jerusalem even as He pronounced judgment on it.
 Grief and truth together: that's the model.

 Scripture also warns that silence has moral weight: